Home page

 Thirty patients with definite or probable chronic inflammatory

-demyelinating polyradiculoneuropathy (CIDP) of chronic progressive
+demyelinating polyradiculoneuropathy (CIDP) of chronic

-assigned to receive intravenous immunoglobulin (IvIg) 0.4 g per kg
+randomly assigned to receive intravenous immunoglobulin (IvIg)

-body weight or a placebo treatment on 5 consecutive days in a
+0.4 g per kg body weight or a placebo treatment on 5 consecutive

-double-blind, cross-over trial.
-Neurological function was
+days in a double-blind, cross-over trial.
+Neurological function

-monitored by serial quantitative assessments [neurological
+was monitored by serial quantitative assessments [neurological

-disability score (NDS); clinical grade (CG) and grip strength (GS)
+disability score (NDS); clinical grade (CG) and grip strength

-measurements] and by electrophysiological studies before and after
+(GS) measurements] and by electrophysiological studies before

-each treatment period.
-Twenty-five patients completed both
+and after each treatment period.
+Twenty-five patients completed

-treatment periods.
+both treatment periods.
 A comparison of the observed changes in

 clinical outcome measures revealed statistically significant